Seamse/ci-project-five/README.md

 * As a site user I want to be able to comment on blog posts:
 Logged in users can comment on the blog posts.
 * As a site owner I would like to be able to moderate the comments posted on the mini blog in order to prevent potential offense language or abuse:
 Comments have to be approved before they are displayed.
-This still has to be done form inside the admin panel however, direct moderation from the website will be a future addition.
+This still has to be done from inside the admin panel however, direct moderation from the website will be a future addition.

 ### Bugs
 Some of the more prominent bugs were: